gbouras13/plassembler/README.md

 # Citations

-Plassembler manuscript is in preparation :).
+Plassembler manuscript is under review :).

 If you use plassembler, please cite: